 The Fall Line features a neoprene cuff that not only helps snug the glove around our hand, keeping the glove in-place and helping with dexterity but also seals out any snow from getting in fantastically.
 Our testing team also liked how low profile it was and how easy it was to pull our jacket cuffs over-the-top of it.

-At $155, these gloves aren't astronomically priced, but they certainly aren't cheap.
+These gloves aren't astronomically priced, but they certainly aren't cheap.
 With that said, we do think the Fall Line is a rad value; while they take some maintenance, they are built with the serious skier in mind and will withstand abuse, lasting you many seasons.

-The Hestra Fall Line is an incredible glove that can be used for a whole slew of adventures, especially if you do not frequent cold climates below 10F.
+The Hestra Leather Fall Line is an incredible glove that can be used for a whole slew of adventures, especially if you do not frequent cold climates below 10F.
 This contender makes a great spring quiver glove, with its upsides being that it offers great durability and dexterity, as well as an overall feel.
 It's a great choice for those that are willing to put in the extra effort of treating them 1-2 times per season to increase their weather resistance capabilities.